svishrut93/Distributed-computing/Happy Hospital Project/README.md

 The main class for this is called Application.java.

-There is also a PPT relating to the project that is attached for further reference.
+There is also a PPT relating to the project that is attached for further reference - HappyPatientsHospitals.pptx

+Feel free to contact me for any further clarifications.